Prostitution in Germany: Legal situation

 Prostitution is legal in Germany.
 However, since 2017, prostitutes are required to obtain two-year valid registration certificates after undergoing prescribed health advice, while businesses involved in prostitution must possess legal permits.
 Both prostitution without the use of condoms and the advertisement of prostitution involving either no condoms or pregnant women, are illegal as well.
-Prostitutes may work as regular employees with contract and also supposed to register with the local authority which provides them a document colloquially called Hurenpass, though the vast majority work independently.
+Prostitutes may work as regular employees with contract and also supposed to register with the local authority which provides them a certificate of registration, colloquially called Hurenpass, though the vast majority work independently.
 Brothels are registered businesses that need a special brothel licence; if food and alcoholic drinks are offered, the standard restaurant licence is also required.

 Prostitutes have to pay income taxes and have to charge VAT for their services, to be paid to the tax office.
 In practice, prostitution is a cash business and taxes are not always paid, though enforcement has been strengthened.
 The Länder North Rhine-Westphalia, Baden Württemberg and Berlin have initiated a system where prostitutes have to pay their taxes in advance, a set amount per day, to be collected and paid to tax authorities by the brothel owners.
 North Rhine-Westphalia charges €25 per day per prostitute, while Berlin charges €30.
 In May 2007, authorities were considering plans for a uniform country-wide system charging €25 per day.

 Until 2002, prostitutes and brothels were technically not allowed to advertise, but that prohibition was not enforced.
 The Bundesgerichtshof ruled in July 2006 that, as a consequence of the new prostitution law, advertising of sexual services is no longer illegal.
 Many newspapers carry daily ads for brothels and for women working out of apartments.
 Many prostitutes and brothels have websites on the Internet.
 In addition, sex shops and newsstands sell magazines specialising in advertisements of prostitutes ("Happy Weekend", "St Pauli Nachrichten", "Sexy" and many more).

 Foreign women from European Union countries are allowed to work as prostitutes in Germany.
 Women from other countries can obtain three-month tourist visas for Germany.
 If they work in prostitution, it is illegal, because the tourist visa does not include a work permit.

 Pimping, (Zuhälterei = exploiting and/or controlling a sex worker) admitting prostitutes under the age of eighteen to a brothel, and influencing persons under the age of twenty-one to take up or continue work in prostitution, are illegal.
 It is also illegal to contract sex services from any person younger than 18, per Article 182 (paragraph 2) of the Criminal Code.
 Before 2008 this age limit was 16.
 This law also applies to Germans traveling abroad, to combat child prostitution occurring in the context of sex tourism.